apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 https://airflow.apache.org/docs/apache-airflow-providers/installing-from-sources

-You can install the providers via PyPI  https://airflow.apache.org/docs/apache-airflow-providers/installing-from-pypi
+You can install the providers via PyPI: https://airflow.apache.org/docs/apache-airflow-providers/installing-from-pypi

 The documentation is available at https://airflow.apache.org/docs/ and linked from the PyPI packages.